 An interface is a specification of method prototypes.
 All the methods of the interface are public and abstract.

 Why the methods of an interface are public and abstract by default?

-The interface method is public since it should available to third party vendors to provide the implementation.
-They are abstract because their implementation is left for third party vendors.
+The interface method is public since it should available to third-party vendors to provide the implementation.
+They are abstract because their implementation is left to third-party vendors.

 Can you implement one interface from another?